myl7/mylmoe/posts/mylmoe-demo.md

 <!-- comment -->
 ```

-If you are writting a MDX post, use MDX comments:
+If you are writing a MDX post, use MDX comments:

 <!-- prettier-ignore -->
 ```jsx
 {/* comment */}
 ```

-Since highlight.js has no MDX support, here the code block for MDX is using JSX as the language
+Since highlight.js has no MDX support, the code block for MDX is using JSX as the language here

 ### HTML inlines/blocks